Get insider access

 A long-awaited update to Sony's APS-C lineup, the Sony α6700 is one of the best mid-range cameras on the market.
 With advanced video specs that bring it up to today's standards—including 4k 120 fps capture, internal 10-bit 4:2:2 recording, and IBIS—it's a great choice for hybrid and video shooters.
 It's no slouch for photography, either, with a 26-megapixel backside-illuminated APS-C sensor that captures stunning images with plenty of detail and dynamic range, along with best-in-class autofocus.

 That said, the camera does have some limitations.
 If, for example, you need RAW video output, the Fujifilm X-S20 has you covered and also supports 6.2k open gate recording.
-4k recording is, however, capped at 60 fps on the Fuji, and its autofocus system is less reliable.
-Sports and wildlife shooters may also prefer the slightly pricier Canon EOS R7, which has better ergonomics and faster burst shooting but a more limited lens selection.
+4k recording, however, is capped at 60 fps on the Fuji, and its autofocus system is less reliable.
+Sports and wildlife shooters may also prefer the slightly pricier Canon EOS R7, which has better ergonomics and faster burst shooting but has a more limited lens selection.

 See our review